-Recruitment and Selection policy - Inclusive of safer recruitment guidance and regulation for example a single central record which demonstrates the preemployment vetting checks for all staff (e.g. identity, professional qualifications, right to work in the UK, further checks on people who have lived or worked outside the UK including recording checks for those EEA teacher sanctions and restrictions), for the workforce who are in regulatory activity (enhanced DBS, children's/adult barred list, prohibition from teaching check, section 128 check for management positions) and supervision of those who don't meet this requirement.

-- Clear recruitment procedures which embeds embed keeping children safe across every aspect from vacancy to conditional appointments, induction and an on-going culture of vigilance. - Trained panel members who ensure that the policy works in practice in all recruitment and selection within the school. - School Staffing (England) Regulations 2009, Regulation 9: require governing bodies of maintained schools to ensure at least one member of a recruitment panel must undertake safer recruitment training to satisfy all requirements in the statutory guidance Keeping Children Safe in Education 2019 and Working Together 2018.
-Northwood Primary School as an academy share this commitment - School's Human Resources policies and procedures. - Staff Behaviour Policy (code of conduct) Safer Recruitment Consortium Guidance for Safer Working Practices for those working with Young People in education settings, May 2019.
-The school will ensure that all staff and volunteers are aware of the need for maintaining appropriate and professional boundaries in their relationships with young people and agree to work within all policies and procedures to safeguard both children and adults. - The school will ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings being taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust). - Behaviour Policy inclusive of the Use of Reasonable Force/positive handling and confiscating and searching. - Anti-bullying Policy/ Online Bullying Policy. - E Safety Policy inclusive of appropriate usage documentation (covering the use of mobile phones, cameras and all other technology within the school or setting) - Special Education Needs & Disabilities Policy.
+- A Robust School Recruitment and Selection Policy inclusive of safer recruitment guidance and regulation, for example a Single Central Record which demonstrates the pre-employment vetting checks for all staff (e.g. identity, professional qualifications, right to work in the UK, further checks on people who have lived or worked outside the UK including recording checks for those EEA teacher sanctions and restrictions), for the workforce who are in regulatory activity (enhanced DBS, children's/adult barred list, prohibition from teaching check, section 128 check for management positions) and supervision of those who don't meet this requirement. - Clear recruitment procedures which embed keeping children safe across every aspect from vacancy to conditional appointments, induction and an on-going culture of vigilance. - Trained panel members who ensure that the policy works in practice in all recruitment and selection within the school. - School Staffing (England) Regulations 2009, Regulation 9: require governing bodies of maintained schools to ensure at least one member of a recruitment panel must undertake safer recruitment training to satisfy all requirements in the statutory guidance Keeping Children Safe in Education 2019 and Working Together 2018.
+At Hurworth Primary School as an academy/free school we share this commitment. - Schools Human Resourcesmanual or policies and procedures. - Staff Behaviour Policy (code of conduct) Safer Recruitment Consortium Guidance for Safer Working Practices for those working with Young People in Education Settings, May 2019.
+The school will ensure that all staff and volunteers are aware of the need for maintaining appropriate and professional boundaries in their relationships with young people and agree to work within all policies and procedures to safeguard both children and adults. - The school will ensure that staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings being taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust). - Behaviour & Discipline Policy inclusive of the Use of Reasonable Force/positive handling and confiscating and searching. - Anti-Bullying Policy/Online Bullying Policy. - Online Safety Policy inclusive of appropriate usage documentation (covering the use of mobile phones, cameras and all other technology within the school or setting) - Inclusion & Special Education Needs Policy.